Time for an update on Coco and his animals-on-tv fear obsession!

 The first thing you have to address, however, is the fear!
 No-one can learn anything while they’re afraid.
 I used Desensitisation and Counter-Conditioning (DS/CC) and it slowly but surely worked.

 Want to know how to do this?
-Come and join our free 5 Day Live Workshop and learn.
-There are many hundreds of people from all around the world already happily meeting, encouraging and enthusing each other in the private group while they wait for the Workshop to start.
-Friendships are being made that will last.
+Come and join our free 5 Day Video Workshop and learn.
+Well over a thousand people from all around the world already joined the first Workshop, happily meeting, encouraging and enthusing each other in the private group.
+Friendships were made that will last.

 While the Workshop is specifically geared for those of you with reactive, anxious, fearful, aggressive - Growly! - dogs, in fact anyone will learn a lot about how to build a relationship with their dog.